Overview

 Secnidazole

-This antibiotic is taken in one dose.
+Consume this antibiotic in one dose.

-- Side effects: diarrhoea, nausea, vomiting, headache, metallic taste in the mouth.
+• Side effects: Diarrhoea, nausea, vomiting, headache, metallic taste in the mouth.

 Secnidazole is comparatively more expensive than other treatments.
 However, it is a good option if a patient prefers a single-dose treatment.